codahale/soy-clj/README.md

 _absolutely_ must poke a hole in that, use the `ordain-as-safe` function to ordain bits of content as safe in a given context.

+If you have user input which must support some HTML markup for formatting purposes, use the `clean-html` function to pass all HTML tags through a strict whitelist.

 ### Performance

 Google Closure templates are compiled to actual bytecode, making them incredibly